NikASGiG/IntegerDivision/README.md

 # Integer Division Graphical Terminal
 This application that divides numbers and prints results into the console.
-Integer Division Graphical Terminal is implemented with: Java + Maven + JUnit.
+Integer Division Graphical Terminal is implemented with: Java + Maven.
 This project was also created to upgrade the practice of clean code.

 # Using